vaadin/base-starter-gradle/README.md

 # Vaadin Gradle Skeleton Starter

 This project demoes the possibility of having Vaadin 14 project in npm+webpack mode using Gradle.
+Please see the [Vaadin Gradle Plugin Page](https://github.com/vaadin/vaadin-gradle-plugin) for documentation.

 Prerequisites:
 * Java 8 or higher
-* node.js and npm installed locally.
-You can simply install those:
+* node.js and npm.
+You can either use the Vaadin Gradle plugin to install it for you - `./gradlew vaadinPrepareNode` (handy for the CI), or you can install it to your OS:
   * Windows: [node.js Download site](https://nodejs.org/en/download/) - use the .msi 64-bit installer
   * Linux: `sudo apt install npm`
-  * The CI environment without node.js is not yet supported, but support for automatic node.js downloading is coming: [#22](https://github.com/vaadin/vaadin-gradle-plugin/issues/22).
 * Git
 * (Optionally): Intellij Ultimate